The Geodesic Diameter of Polygonal Domains: Properties of Geodesic-Maximal Pairs

-{From} now on, we assume that both $s^*$ and $t^*$ are not corners in $V$.
+{From} now on, we assume that neither $s^*$ nor $t^*$ is a corner of $\Poly$.
 This assumption, together with Lemma~\ref{lemma:bounds_anchor}, implies multiple shortest paths between $s^*$ and $t^*$, and thus $\dist(s^*,t^*) > \|s^*-t^*\|$.
-Hence, as discussed in Section~\ref{sec:pre}, any maximal pair falling into one of Cases \textbf{(BB)}, \textbf{(BI)}, and \textbf{(II)} appears as a local maximum of the lower envelope of some path-length functions.
+Hence, as discussed in Section~\ref{sec:pre}, any maximal pair falling into one of Cases \textbf{(B-B)}, \textbf{(B-I)}, and \textbf{(I-I)} appears as a local maximum of the lower envelope of some path-length functions.